ArbitrumFoundation/docs/docs/how-tos/calculate-aep-fees.md

 - `l2BaseFee`: fees paid to execute a transaction on the Arbitrum chain (Orbit).
 - `l2SurplusFee`: surplus fees are charged in addition to the base fee when an Arbitrum chain (Orbit) is congested.
-- `l1BaseFee`: fees paid to cover the cost of an Arbitrum chain (Orbit) posting its settlement transaction to the parent chain.
 - `l1SurplusFee`: an additional surplus fee that can be configured to award extra fees to the batch poster.

-Based on the above, we interpret that an Arbitrum chain’s revenue sources include all fee components: `l2BaseFee`, `l2SurplusFee`, `l1BaseFee`, and `l1SurplusFee`.
-However, one of these fee components is also a cost, `l1BaseFee`, as it is used to pay for parent chain settlement.
+Based on the above, we interpret that an Arbitrum chain’s revenue sources include all fee components: `l2BaseFee`, `l2SurplusFee`, and `l1SurplusFee`.

-From here on, we will refer to the three onchain components (security, execution, protocol) since AEP excludes the L1 Base Fee.
+From here on, we will refer to the three onchain components (security, execution, protocol).

 ### Additional revenue sources

 As the Arbitrum chain (Orbit) license allows chain owners to customize their Rollup, the AEP license accounts for revenue sources that could arise out of innovations.
 As such, it’s worth noting that the total calculation of revenue will also include:

-- Revenue from transaction ordering policies.
+- Revenue from transaction ordering policies
-- Revenue earned through fees on top of the bridge.
+- Revenue earned through fees on top of the bridge's
-- Broadly, any revenue earned in connection with your use of Arbitrum Nitro.
+- Broadly, any revenue earned in connection with your use of Arbitrum Nitro

 You can read the relevant legal terminology in Section 2 of the [AEP Terms](https://docs.arbitrum.foundation/aep/ArbitrumExpansionProgramTerms.pdf).